saezlab/CollecTRI/README.md

 out this [repository](https://github.com/Rbbt-Workflows/ExTRI)

 ## License
-The CollecTRI-derived regulons are freely available to the community.
+The CollecTRI-derived regulons are freely available for academic use.
+For commercial use please remove TF-gene interactions from SIGNOR.
 The original licenses of all resources included in CollecTRI can be found [here](https://github.com/saezlab/pypath/blob/master/pypath/resources/data/resources.json)

 ## Citation